Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Proposed Approach: Instructional Segment Embedding (ISE)

 \textbf{Connection to BERT.} Inspired by BERT's segment embeddings \citep{Devlin2019BERTPO}, originally used to distinguish input segments for next-sentence prediction, our approach repurposes these embeddings to encode hierarchical instructions.
 This helps address the need for structured prompts and safer LLM outputs by providing direct, contextually relevant cues to the model.
 Unlike BERT, we incorporate the \Output \ type for two reasons: \textbf{(1)} It supports consistent autoregressive inference for each token in the input. \textbf{(2)} \Output \ may also include instructions (e.g., \stexttt{``Please provide more details of your question''}) that are critical in multi-turn language tasks.

-\textbf{Simplicity.} The implementation is also straightforward and can be easily adapted for most transformer-based LLMs.
+\textbf{Simplicity and lightweight.} The implementation is also straightforward \reb{and lightweight, requiring only $H \times D$ additional parameters}.
 We provide a PyTorch code snippet that demonstrates how to implement this in just a few lines, as shown in Appendix \ref{appendsec:segE}.